 This panel may have been the most interesting I attended all week.
 Hearing from Megan Whalen Turner, Robin Wasserman, Stephanie Perkins, Lev Grossman, John Green, and Maureen Johnson on whether or not there really is much of a distinction between girl books and boys books was simply intriguing.

-just as I took the picture.
+John Green & Maureen Johnson at a signing.
+He looked up just as I took the picture.
 He wasn't actually glaring at me.
+Haha. :P |

 It isn't fair.
 Not to authors, not to boys, not to girls.
 This stigmatizing of certain literature causes boys to think there's something wrong with them if they want to branch out from "boy books" and causes female authors to be set aside in favor of male authors because it's unthinkable that a woman could write something that would interest a man.